ANNUAL REPORT

 We continue to operate a main team of staff who support those service users that have high support needs.
 We also operate a peripheral team of staff who support our service users that have less support needs and are more independent.
 For all our service users the focus is on enabling them to be as independent as they can be in their own homes.

-This Year, two new service users have commenced with us, one of whom is a very independent man living at Stockton hill receiving a low level of support, the other is a young Lady receiving a medium level of support living in her own flat at 11 Barton Villas.
+This year, two new service users have commenced with us, one of whom is a very independent man living at Barton Villas with a low level of support.
+The other is a lady receiving a high level of support now sharing a home with an existing longstanding service user.

 Service user holidays have included a cruise, the Calvert Trust, Trips to London, and a B and B break in Cornwall.
-We have also provided support for service users to attend many events of individual interest including car shows, Music Gigs, and theatre productions.
+We have also provided support for service users to attend many events of individual interest including car shows, music gigs, and theatre productions.
+One service user was supported to fulfil his dream of watching England play football this year.

 We have supported our service users to access full benefit entitlements.
+We have recently supported one service user to access 2 large back payments of money owed back from benefit agencies, totalling £10,000.
 We have also needed to support our service users very closely with budgeting as many are now making more significant financial contributions towards their care to Devon County Council.
 Some service users who do not have financial capacity have also been supported to access third party financial appointees to monitor their finances.
+This year some service users have been supported to set up ‘Money-Carer’ as an independent financial appointee.
+This is operated online and has been very successful so far.

 The Cabin

 Service users are still welcome to visit the Cabin in the grounds of Sarum.
-Service users are encouraged to visit with their staff to have a coffee and a chat with other service users, or indeed to chat through any issues with Katie or Gary.
+Service users are encouraged to visit with their staff to have a coffee and a chat with other service users, or indeed to chat through any issues with Katie, Gary or Kirsty.
 We also hold a fish and chip Friday which many service users enjoy.
 We continue to use the cabin for events including parties at Christmas and service-user birthdays.
-We also use the Cabin for staff training and we have made the large training Room into a Staff Hub.
+We also use the Cabin for staff training and we have made the large training room into a Staff Hub.
 This contains key information that staff need to be aware of such as policies and procedures, as well as a staff photo-board.

 Events

-We held a summer Garden party at Sarum, and would like to thank everybody who attended and helped make the day a success.
+We held a summer BBQ at Sarum (we raised funds for Exeter leukaemia Trust) , a Valentines party and a Halloween party, and would like to thank everybody who attended and helped make these days a success.

-We will again be holding a Christmas meal at the Langstone Cliff hotel for service users in December.
-We will also be holding a Christmas jumper party at the cabin, to which all are welcome.
+We will be holding a Christmas meal at the Langstone Cliff hotel for service users in December.

 Quality assurance

-We are extremely proud of the service we provide and received some very positive feedback when we conducted our Quality Assurance questionnaires in September 2023.
+We are again extremely proud of the service we provide and received some very positive feedback when we conducted our Quality Assurance Questionnaires in September 2024.

 Feedback from family members/advocates